Wellington Regional Growth Framework FAQs

 For more detail on the process we followed see https://wrgf.co.nz/wp-content/uploads/2020/09/WRGF-Options-Assessment-Report-Aug-2020.pdf PDF 969KB

-The Draft Framework has been signed off by the projects Executive Review Group that is made up of the Chief Executives from each council, iwi and equivalent representatives from Waka Kotahi and the Ministry of Housing and Urban Development.
-It has currently been endorsed as a draft ready for public consultation in 2021.
+The draft Framework has been signed off by the projects Executive Review Group that is made up of the Chief Executives from each council, iwi and equivalent representatives from Waka Kotahi and the Ministry of Housing and Urban Development.
+It has been endorsed as a draft ready for public consultation in March 2021.

 What are the next steps?

-Cabinet is expected to consider it for endorsement in February/March 2021.
-Following this, the draft Framework will then be subject to public consultation and continued stakeholder engagement before it is finalised in the first half of 2021.
+The draft Framework will be subject to public consultation and continued stakeholder engagement before it is finalised in the first half of 2021.

 How can the community have a say?

-Public consultation on the Draft Framework will be undertaken in the first half of 2021 which will be followed by signoff of a Final Framework document.
+Public consultation on the draft Framework will be undertaken in the first half of 2021 (starting in March) which will be followed by signoff of a Final Framework document.

 We have a unique opportunity to plan for future growth at a region-wide level to ensure that the right investments and planning occurs in the right places, to deliver the best for the future of the region.
 If the Wellington-Horowhenua region is where you live, work or play and you want it to address the housing and urban development challenges it faces then this is your chance to help shape the future.